lpantano/mypubs/post/mirqc_with_bcbio.md

 normally expressed there.
 These samples were analyzed in a different [run](https://github.com/lpantano/seqcluster/blob/master/data/pipeline_example/mirqc/non_mirqc_bcbio.csv).

-Samples are 4 human liver RNAs and 4 MS2-phage RNAs with 8 synthetic miRNAs from two families (miR-302a/b/c/d and let-7a/b/c/d).
+Samples used are 4 human liver RNAs and 4 MS2-phage RNAs with 8 synthetic miRNAs from two families (miR-302a/b/c/d and let-7a/b/c/d).

 We should only see those miRNAs (let-7 and miR-302 families) in those samples.
 In this case, and similar to the paper, only sequences that appear > 2 times in the fastq files are considered.